Science Teacher Career: Job, Education, and Salary Information

 With a bachelor’s degree, education hopefuls find enrollment in education-based master’s and doctoral degree programs imperative in finding a career as a teacher.

-Concordia University-Portland’s MEd in Curriculum & Instruction: Science program alleviates many challenges associated with teaching science.
-Other programs include masters of arts in teaching, MEd programs, and EdD programs.
+Concordia University-Portland’s MEd in Curriculum & Instruction: Science and MEd in Curriculum & Instruction: STEAM programs alleviates many challenges associated with teaching science.
+Other programs include Masters of Arts in Teaching, MEd programs, and EdD program.

 Certification and licensing